 The emergency location will be readily accessible and available for all attending Emergency Services personnel, vehicles and equipment.
-The Chief Warden will delegate appropriate persons to access points to the Project site in the event of an emergency.
+The Chief Warden will delegate appropriate persons to access points to the Development site in the event of an emergency.

-Where required, under the direction of the Chief Warden, appointed Traffic Controllers will redirect vehicular and pedestrian traffic to ensure access to the incident area by emergency services is not prevented or delayed and that no additional incident or escalation occurs.
+Where required, under the direction of the Chief Warden, appointed Traffic Controllers will redirect vehicular and pedestrian traffic to provide access to the incident area by emergency services is not prevented or delayed and that no additional incident or escalation occurs.
 Traffic controllers may redirect incoming non-emergency vehicles away from the facility if required.
 If safe to do so, provision will be made for redirected light and heavy vehicles to turn around within the construction site to avoid generating congestion on Moorebank Avenue.
 Where possible, incoming heavy vehicles will be advised via radio not to approach the facility, if the incident requires such an approach.
-Traffic controllers that are deployed to manage incoming emergency services and other traffic will also monitor the conditions on Moorebank Avenue in the vicinity of the Project site to ensure that the d management procedures implemented do not introduce additional hazards for public road users.
+Traffic controllers that are deployed to manage incoming emergency services and other traffic will also monitor the conditions on Moorebank Avenue in the vicinity ofthe Development site so that the management procedures implemented do not introduce additional hazards for public road users.